 Our DNS Anycast service distribution

-Take a look at our 2 Anycast networks, represented by two different colours, and their DNS server locations.
+Take a look at our 2 Anycast networks, represented by 3 different colours, and their DNS server locations.

 Unicast vs Anycast